imahdicode/iPhoneProductPage/README.md

-iPhone Product Page – Static Frontend
+﻿iPhone Product Page – Static Frontend

 A clean Apple-inspired static website showcasing iPhone product details along with supporting pages like Home, Login, Register, About, and Contact.
 Built using pure HTML and CSS to practice layout design, UI structure, and simple frontend workflow.